gophercoders/website/content/teachernotes/KS2/lower/further-variables.md

 title = "More Variables"
 lessonnumber= "6"
 +++
-### Variable Reinforcement
-The lesson reinforces the patterns used for both variable declaration and variable assignment.
-The pupils practice these patterns by correcting a program that does not follow the rules and changing the `hellobob` program to produce two new programs.

 ### Objective
 To practice using the patterns for integer and string type variables in Go.